v1j4y/cmake-workshop/content/index.rst

 - Run tests for your code with CTest.
 - Ensure your build system will work on different platforms.
 - Detect and use external dependencies in your project.
-- Recognize modular patterns and also recognize and know how to avoid problematic "spaghetti" patterns.
+- Recognize modular patterns but also recognize and know how to avoid problematic and later unmaintainable "spaghetti" patterns.

 .. prereq::